massimilianobotticelli/vibed-santa/README.md

 4. **Login**: Enter your username and password

 5. **View Assignment**: After login, users see:
-   - The gift budget for their group
+   - The gift budget for their group (in the configured currency)
    - Who they are Secret Santa for
    - Their recipient's wish list (if any)
    - Language switcher in the sidebar